 Hundreds of Nelson County residents showed up at the Nelson County High School in Lovingston on Wednesday, February 22nd, to tell the Federal Energy Regulatory Commission (FERC) that they oppose the construction of the Atlantic Coast Pipeline (ACP) in Nelson County.

 Despite the fact that FERC insisted on a format for the hearing in which people were taken one by one into private rooms to make their comments to FERC, Nelson County residents were united in their opposition to the pipeline.
 “Nelson county is really speaking with one voice saying we don’t want this pipeline,” said Ernie Reed, president of Friends of Nelson County (ABC 13 WSET).

 From environmental impacts to the loss of private property, residents reiterated their many concerns to FERC about the pipeline and continued to voice their strong opposition to its construction in Nelson County and across Virginia.
 Many expressed deep concern over the fact that FERC appears to have ignored the views of residents and independent organizations when creating the draft environmental impact statement (DEIS).
 “They haven’t done their research,” said Amelia Williams.
 “There’s all kinds of data that they’ve failed to gather” (WFXR Fox News).
 “This draft environmental impact statement is a joke,” said Joyce Burton of Friends of Nelson.
 “If they don’t listen then when the environmental impact statement comes out and we don’t see that they’ve taken our concerns seriously, well that’s what the courts are for” (WDBJ 7).

-Several news outlets covered the public hearing in Nelson County, including WDBJ 7, NBC 29, WSET 13, CBS 19, and WFXR Fox News.
+Several news outlets covered the public hearing in Nelson County, including WDBJ 7, NBC 29, WSET 13, CBS 19, the Nelson County Times, and WFXR Fox News.